MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.121.md

 (iii) July 31 for lemons in all other counties and for all other citrus fruit commodities.

-(b) In addition to the provisions of section 11 of the Basic Provisions (§ 457.8):
+(b) In addition to section 11 of the Basic Provisions:

 (1) If you acquire an insurable share in any insurable acreage after coverage begins, but on or before the acreage reporting date for the crop year, and after an inspection we consider the acreage acceptable, insurance will be considered to have attached to such acreage on the calendar date for the beginning of the insurance period.